esteratz/gigaspaces-wiki-jekyll/xap97/configuring-the-processing-unit-sla.markdown

 * Deterministic deployment supports only clusters with singe backup (X,1).
 * Deterministic deployment requires to set _max-instances-per-zone_ to 1.
+* Deterministic deployment is not supported with secured grid in 9.7 version.

 In the above example: max-instances-per-zone="A/1,B/1.